CodyI20/Shattered/README.md

 # BeeAfraid
-This repo contains the project in GoDot made during the Game Development minor at Den Haag University of Applied Sciences
+This repo contains the project in Godot made during the Game Development minor at Den Haag University of Applied Sciences